smithy-lang/smithy/_sources/1.0/spec/core/json-ast.rst.txt

 * Smithy JSON models can be merged together with other JSON models or other Smithy IDL models using the rules defined in :ref:`merging-models`.
 * All shape IDs in the JSON AST MUST be absolute shape IDs that contain a namespace.
-One of the main drivers of the simplicity of the the JSON AST over the Smithy IDL is that relative and forward references never need to be resolved.
+One of the main drivers of the simplicity of the JSON AST over the Smithy IDL is that relative and forward references never need to be resolved.